Kuruyia/OC-BrewingManager/README.md

 - At least 384k of RAM
 - An installation of OpenOS

+The client must have the "client.lua" and "ui.lua" files in the same drectory

 ### Robots (x2)
 - 1x EEPROM Lua BIOS
 - 1x CPU (Tier 1 should be enough)